python/cpython/Doc/library/functions.rst

 .. class:: slice(stop, /)
            slice(start, stop, step=1, /)

-   Return a :term:`slice` object representing the set of indices specified by ``range(start, stop, step)``.
+   Return a :ref:`slice object <datamodel-slice-objects>` representing the set of indices specified by
+   ``range(start, stop, step)``.
 The *start* and *step* arguments default to ``None``.
 Slice objects have read-only data attributes :attr:`~slice.start`, :attr:`~slice.stop`, and :attr:`~slice.step` which merely return the argument values (or their default).
-They have no other explicit functionality;
-   however, they are used by NumPy and other third-party packages.
    Slice objects are also generated when extended indexing syntax is used.
 For
    example: ``a[start:stop:step]`` or ``a[start:stop, i]``.
 See
    :func:`itertools.islice` for an alternate version that returns an iterator.